vmblu keeps AI systems observable, safe and maintainable. Architecture, not code, is the real responsibility.

 vmblu is a toolchain for building and maintaining software created with coding agents.

-At its core is a blueprint: a structured, machine-readable model that defines nodes, routes, and contracts.
+vmblu is about architecture: at its core is a blueprint, a structured, machine-readable model that defines nodes, routes, and contracts.
 The blueprint is the authoritative source for generation, testing, runtime behavior, and agent interaction.
 Everything else derives from it.

 ArchitectureNodes and contracts

-The result reads like a circuit diagram—clear, constrained, and safe to evolve.
-A vmblu blueprint is not documentation, it is the system.
+But to be clear: a vmblu blueprint is not documentation, it is the system.

 AI-nativeBuilt for agents

-It can be integrated into agent workflows as a skill or toolset.
-Node interfaces can be exposed via MCP, enabling natural-language interaction on top of the same architecture.
+At runtime, a vmblu application can be integrated into agent workflows in a consistent and standardized way.
+Node interfaces can be exposed as tools or events, enabling fine-grained natural-language interaction on top of the same architecture.

 SecurityRuntime-enforced policy